Hamilton May presents elegant apartments in the historic, entirely renovated town house, located in the prestigious location on the Royal Road.

 In 1914 - a pension of Laura Colonna-Walewska was situated here (in the corner townhouse - Okólnik 11 A).
 Between the first and second world war, the Prime Minister of Poland - Władysław Grabski was also living here.
 During the second world war the building was partially damaged - the southeastern corner was demolished and the entire wooden roof burned.

-The investment is being developed in three stages.
+The investment was developed in three stages.
 The first stage included the renovation of interiors as well as the courtyard and staircase entrances.
-The second stage includes converting the attic area into a habitable space, which eventually will lead to creating 10 apartments – between 36 and 220 m². the buildings facade will also be renovated.
-The final stage will bring the damaged corner of the building back to its former glory.
+The second stage included converting the attic area into a habitable space, which eventually lead to creating 10 apartments – between 36 and 220 m². the building’s facade has also been entirely renovated.
+The final stage brought the damaged corner of the building back to its former glory. .